Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 That's it.

-Um we have all these inside jokes on my channel, so that are really dumb.
+Anyway, we have all these inside jokes on my channel that are really dumb, but I thought it was like a repeat of Top Gun.

-But uh, I thought it was like a repeat of Top Gun, and they just kind of crop copied and pasted the storyline and they just kind of repeated everything.
+And they just kind of copied and pasted the storyline and they just kind of repeated everything.

-But um anyway, it was okay, but I think it was propaganda, but uh really the first Top Gun is a lot more uh a lot more explicit, like for knowably being you know, notably being uh propaganda because Reagan allocated a bunch of money at that time to Hollywood for these kinds of uh pro-military messages.
+But really, the first Top Gun is a lot more explicit, like for knowably being, you know, notably being propaganda, because Reagan allocated a bunch of money at that time to Hollywood for these kinds of pro-military messages.

 So there's actually a whole spate of these in the 80s that came out after Reagan was elected.